-Our policy through November 15, 2022 with respect to the compensation payable to our non-employee directors provides that each non-employee director are eligible to receive compensation for his or her service consisting solely of equity awards, specifically 18,000 stock options per year, of which 1,500 will vest for each month of service.
-Non-employee directors that serve as chair of audit committee, compensation committee and nominating and corporate governance committee receive an additional 5,000 stock options per year, of which 417 will vest for each month of service.
-Starting November 15, 2022 our policy with respect to the compensation payable to our non-employee directors provides that each non-employee director will be eligible to receive compensation for his or her service consisting solely of equity awards, specifically \$60,000 worth of stock options per year granted from the 2021 Equity Incentive Plan.
+Our policy through November 15, 2022 with respect to the compensation payable to our non-employee directors provided that each non-employee director was eligible to receive compensation for his or her service consisting solely of equity awards, specifically 18,000 stock options per year, of which 1,500 will vest for each month of service.
+Non-employee directors who served as chair of audit committee, compensation committee and nominating and corporate governance committee received an additional 5,000 stock options per year, of which 417 vested for each month of service.
+Commencing November 15, 2022 our policy with respect to the compensation payable to our non-employee directors provided that each non-employee director will be eligible to receive compensation for his or her service consisting solely of equity awards, specifically \$60,000 worth of stock options per year granted from the 2021 Equity Incentive Plan.
 The stock options will vest and distributed quarterly (\$15,000 per quarter) and will be valued based on the closing stock price at the end of the three-month period.
-Non-employee directors that serve as chair of audit committee, compensation committee and nominating and corporate governance committee receive an additional \$15,000 worth of stock options per year, granted from the 2021 Equity Incentive Plan.
-The stock options will vest and distributed quarterly (\$3,750 per quarter) and will be valued based on the closing stock price at the end of the three-month period.
+Non-employee directors that serve as additional \$15,000 worth of stock options per year, granted from the 2021 Equity Incentive Plan.
+The stock options will vest and are distributed quarterly (\$3,750 per quarter) and will be valued based on the closing stock price at the end of the three-month period.